David Ross (businessman): Charitable activities and the arts

 Ross was appointed by Tony Blair to the board of the National Portrait Gallery for a four-year term in February 2006.
 This was to satisfy the Gallery's desire to recruit "a person with senior level of financial, accounting, strategic planning and risk management skills".
-There were accusations of cronyism later in that year when it emerged that the Gallery had commissioned a photographic portrait of Ross, among other telecoms-related subjects, but the Gallery noted that he had not been involved with the organisation at the time of commissioning.
-Since 2015, he has been a trustee of the Gallery.
+There were accusations of cronyism later that year when it emerged that the Gallery had commissioned a photographic portrait of Ross, among other telecoms-related subjects, but the Gallery noted that he had not been involved with the organisation at the time of commissioning.
+A trustee since 2015, he gave over £1 million to the Gallery in 2023.

 In May 2012, Ross participated in "The Dallaglio Flintoff Cycle Slam 2012" charity cycle ride from Olympia, Greece, to Stratford, London, in aid of Andrew Flintoff and Lawrence Dallaglio's respective charities.
 He hosts the annual Nevill Holt Opera festival.

 Ross, brought up in Lincoln, sponsored the David P J Ross Vault at Lincoln Castle, which houses Lincoln Cathedral's copy of the 1215 Magna Carta and the 1217 Charter of the Forest.

 In July 2020, The Royal Opera House announced that Ross had been appointed as chair of its Board of Trustees.
 Ross succeeded Ian Taylor.